Mincelot/mobile_app_assignment/deliverables/iteration-01.plan.md

 ## Product

 #### Goals and tasks
+* Use Github as our main coolaboration platform, push continuosly while the documents evolve.
 * The goals for this iteration is to come up and finalize the design stage with an idea for an innovative product and decide the core features as well as the target users.
 In addition, we need to figure out what programming language/interface we will be using and potentially learn any new skills required for this project.
 As the guideline, we listed the following tasks to be completed by the end of this iteration.
 * Task #1: Start by brainstorming for different random ideas that solve different real world problems.
 * Task #2: Identify the problems we are solving and the target users, come up with varieties of personas that describes the problems that a potential users might face in his/ her daily life.
-* Task #3: Search online for useful resources / APIs and any potential obstacle for implementation.
+* Task #3: Search online for useful resources / APIs and any potential obstacles for implementation.
-* Task #4: Chose some top listed ideas that seems reasonable to implement, finalize each idea with core features and present them to the TA for further suggestions
+* Task #4: Chose some top listed ideas that seems reasonable to implement, finalize each idea with core features and present them to the TA for further discussion.
-* Task #5: Picks the ultimate idea to continue with and start deciding on the tools and resources that are useful / necessary
+* Task #5: Pick the ultimate idea to continue with and start deciding on the tools and resources that are useful / necessary
 * Task #6: Choose and decide on a platform as well as development tool that we will be using for the product.
+* Task #7: Assign roles/positions for team members.

 #### Artifacts
 * In order to help develop our product, we plann to make the following two artifacts: